DevExpress-Examples/xaf-how-to-execute-actions-in-code/Readme.md

 # XAF - How to execute Actions programmatically

-This example explains how to trigger code inside the `Execute` event handlers of custom or standard XAF Actions programmatically, for example, to execute default Action logic that shows a View or runs code in the background.
+This example explains how you can trigger the code inside `Execute` event handlers of custom or standard XAF Actions.
+For example, you can programmatically invoke an Action that shows a View or runs code in the background.

 > **NOTE**
 > We do not recommend this approach.
-Refactor your Action's `Execute` and other event handlers and extract the required code into separate methods.
-You can call these methods directly without triggering the UI-related Action code.
+Refactor your Action's event handlers and extract required code into separate methods.
+Call these separate methods directly without triggering UI-related Action code.

 ![image](https://user-images.githubusercontent.com/14300209/227978022-a50434fa-413f-4634-b0ba-09936fd82927.png)